 v1.0 release along with it's first class metaprogramming support and multiple dispatch, there really wasn't another language that could easily support the work we were doing without hacky, inelegant solutions.
 After many different meta-modeling approaches and several rewrites we were able to start AlgebraicJulia and bring together scientific modeling with the compositional ideas of Category Theory.
 Every time I add a new feature to our software that leverages the metaprogramming features of Julia, I reaffirm our decision to use Julia for this project.

-A few years later I watched Chris Rackaukas give some youtube tutorials on how to solve differential equations in Julia and how to create packages in julia, and was impressed at just how easy it looked.
+A few years later I watched Chris Rackauckas give some YouTube tutorials on how to solve differential equations in Julia and how to create packages in Julia, and was impressed at just how easy it looked.
 Not only had all of the packages advanced, but there were also people who were willing to help others learn how to use the language.
-So I started to incorporate more julia code into my projects whenever I could.
+So I started to incorporate more Julia code into my projects whenever I could.
 Now Julia is my first choice when starting a new project, though I still rely on Python for some deep learning work.

 I first encountered Julia around 2017, when I was working on a pet project to write a "general purpose" code for solving two-dimensional PDEs with psuedospectral methods.
 I tried writing my software –- which consists mainly of broadcasted array operations and FFTs –- in MATLAB (clunky) and python (slow!) until finally turning to Julia, which yielded a 30% speed up!
 Even more importantly, I discovered the support and brilliance of the Julia community, and a love for software engineering I never knew I had.
 A year or two later, the Climate Modeling Alliance decided to use Julia as the language for their new climate model, and I signed up right away.